Self-employed Home Loan Programs

 For income that is documented one of the perks that comes with being self-employed is the tax write-offs.
-A reputable CPA or tax accountant may be able to save you thousands of dollars from the IRS by knowing all the legal ways you can claim business expenses.
+A reputable CPA or tax accountant in Denver, Boulder, and other cities in Colorado may be able to save you thousands of dollars from the IRS by knowing all the legal ways you can claim business expenses.

 The majority of self-employed people are sole proprietors (1099 independent contractors) and file Schedule C with their tax return.
 This IRS form allows you to declare any valid business expense and will show either a profit or loss.
 It may also lower your tax bill significantly each year which is a huge benefit for self-employed people.